 As Shattuck sees it, the benefits of ocean transmission grids are many.
 For one thing, such grids will allow offshore power to be brought ashore near population centers where demand for electricity is highest versus the onshore substation that happens to lie closest, geographically, to a wind farm.

-“If you bring say 2400 Megawatts (MW) of power ashore to a substation that’s only designed to handle and distribute 500 MW, you’ll have to invest substantial resources in upgrading that substation and all the transmission lines needed to carry the 2400 MW of power to population centers,” explained Shattuck.
-“Those added costs will show up on the electrical bills of consumers, not to mention the resistance that local communities may have to adding additional transmission lines in their neighborhood.”
+“If you bring say 2400 Megawatts (MW) of power ashore to a substation that’s only designed to handle and distribute 500 MW, you’ll have to invest substantial resources in upgrading that substation and all the transmission lines needed to carry the 2400 MW of power to population centers,” explains Shattuck.
+“Those added costs will show up on the electrical bills of consumers and may spark resistance by local communities to adding additional transmission infrastructure in their neighborhood.”

-Ocean transmission grids will also benefit rate payers by reducing costs and increasing price competition among offshore wind developers, he offers.
+Ocean transmission grids will also benefit ratepayers by reducing costs and increasing price competition among offshore wind developers, he suggests.